 If you decide to go on a group tour, pay close attention to the itinerary so you know whether Eilean Donan is just a stop in the parking lot or if you will have time to tour the inside of the castle.

-We visited Eilean Donan Castle while on a group tour from Inverness to the Isle of Skye.
+My mom and I visited Eilean Donan Castle while on a group tour from Inverness to the Isle of Skye.
 I did a full review of our incredible group tour, which you can read on my blog: “All About the 2-Day Isle of Skye Tour from Inverness.”

 Visit Eilean Donan Castle On Your Own